owulveryck/blog/content/post/journey-onnx-day2.md

 A tensor is composed of elements of certain types.
 The supported data types are described as constants in ONNX.
 They can be found [in the documentation of ONNX](https://github.com/onnx/onnx/blob/master/docs/IR.md#standard-data-types) and are represented in [Go constant values](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto_DataType) of our Go API.

-On the other hand, the tensor package of gorgonia has also its own declaration of types represented by values of [`Dtypes`](https://godoc.org/gorgonia.org/tensor#Dtype).
+On the other hand, the tensor package of Gorgonia has also its own declaration of types represented by values of [`Dtypes`](https://godoc.org/gorgonia.org/tensor#Dtype).
 The list is a set of variables declared [here](https://godoc.org/gorgonia.org/tensor#pkg-variables).

 Writing a function to return a `Dtype` from a `TensorProto_DataType` is relatively straightforward: